-Prior to COVID-19, total unemployment across Whangārei District has reduced 2.5% in comparison to the national average of 1.6%.
+Prior to COVID-19, total unemployment across Whangārei District had reduced by 2.5% in comparison to the national average of 1.6%.
 This would suggest the economic opportunities are translating across our communities.

 Our District is largely reliant on manufacturing, health care and social assistance, construction, agriculture, forestry and fishing.